Evi-2003/SpotiCover/README.md

-# SpotiThumb
+# SpotiCover
-A script to get the thumbnail for the song, and displaying it on Windows.
+A script to get the cover image for the song, and displaying it on Windows.
 Locked to one corner of the screen.
 # API
 I will be using Spotify's API
 # Language